CitizensFoundation/policy-synth/agents/docs/src/solutions/evolve/reapPopulation.md

 # ReapSolutionsProcessor

-Extends `BaseProlemSolvingAgent` to process and reap solutions based on specific requirements.
+Extends `BaseProblemSolvingAgent` to process and reap solutions based on specific requirements.

 ## Properties